MingLLuo/OW-ChCCA-KEM/README.md

 - $k = \lambda, m = 2n\log q,a' = n^{2.5}m$

 We will change them to adapt the real world circumstances.

+Code implementation is personal, still in the process of implementation